aave/aave-utilities/README.md

 const lendingPool = new LendingPool(provider, {
   LENDING_POOL: lendingPoolAddress,
-  REPAY_WITH_COLLATERAL_ADAPTER: repayWithCollateralAddress,
-  SWAP_COLLATERAL_ADAPTER: swapCollateralAdapterAddress,
-  WETH_GATEWAY: wethGatewayAddress,
 });

 /*
-- @param `user` //The ethereum address that wants to swap rate modes
+- @param `user` The ethereum address that wants to swap rate modes
-- @param `reserve` //The address of the reserve on which the user borrowed
+- @param `reserve` The address of the reserve on which the user borrowed
-- @param `interestRateMode` //Whether the borrow will incur a stable or variable interest rate (1 | 2) */ const txs = lendingPool.swapBorrowRateMode({ user, reserve, interestRateMode });
+- @param `interestRateMode` //Whether the borrow will incur a stable (InterestRate.Stable) or variable (InterestRate.Variable) interest rate
+*/
+const txs: EthereumTransactionTypeExtended[] = lendingPool.swapBorrowRateMode({
+  user,
+  reserve,
+  interestRateMode,
+});
 // Submit transaction(s) as shown in Transaction Methods header
 ```